ibm-cloud-docs/secrets-manager/engine-private.md

 ### Read Certificate Revocation List
 {: #read-certificate-revocation-list}

-Wit this endpoint, you can retrieve the current CRL in raw DER-encoded form.
+With this endpoint, you can retrieve the current CRL in raw DER-encoded form.
 If `/pem` is added to the endpoint, the CRL is returned in PEM format.

 ```sh
 GET v1/ibmcloud/private_cert/config/certificate_authorities/:ca-name/crl(/pem)